tue-alga/cartocrow/src/CONTRIBUTE.md

 - Source files use the .cpp extension.
 Template implementations may be separated from their declaration in a file with the same name and the .inc extension.
 - The order of #include directives is not strictly alphabetical: within each block, all files in a specific directory precede the files in sub-directories.
 - Whenever a code block is spread over multiple lines, the opening character (e.g. brace) will be placed on the next line and the opening and closing characters have the same indentation.
   Why?
 This greatly increases ease of matching opening and closing characters.
+It also enforces similar formatting between the different bracket types (i.e. (), {}, []).
 - As a rule of thumb, closing braces of a large block are followed by a comment repeating the statement that opened them (e.g. "} // namespace geoviz").
   Why?
 This makes program flow more obvious.
 - Whenever possible, define complex and composite types early (whether using typedef or using).
 This especially applies to template types.